-182 Spanish II 1 Credit

-Prerequisite: Spanish I (181) Spanish II (9-12) is an elective cou
+182 Spanish II 1 Credit Prerequisite: Spanish I (181)

 Spanish II (9-12) is an elective course which emphasizes everyday survival topics (e.g. personal information, restaurants, asking and giving directions, shopping and money matters, transportation, phone).
 Courtesy and social requirements are also emphasized with students working on combining one or two word answers from Level I into short sentences.